 - The top 108 strike out pitchers with an ERA below 4.20 in the Steamer projections have an average of 149 IP.

 - This means an 8 pitcher staff has a total of 1,192 IP

 - According to Razzball, the average rotisserie team in a 12-team league had an ERA of 3.59 and WHIP of 1.23

 - To have an ERA of 3.59 on 1,192 IP assumes 475 ER allowed

 - To have a WHIP of 1.23 on 1,192 IP assumes 1,466 BB and H allowed (BB+H)

 - This makes the ERA formula = ((475 ER + pitcher’s projected ER)*9/(1,192 IP + pitcher’s projected IP)-3.59)/-0.076

 - This makes the WHIP formula = ((1,466 H and BB + pitcher’s projected BB + pitcher’s projected H)/(1,192 IP + pitcher’s projected IP)-1.23)/-0.015

 You might be interested to know that I’ve recently completed parts 7 through 10 of the “Create Your Own Rankings” series.
 These additional segments include the calculation of dollar values and incorporate calculations for keeper and in-draft inflation.
+All ten parts of the book are now available in Kindle format at Amazon.
 Please click here to read about these additions to the guide and how you can purchase all 10 parts.
 My hope is that this series is the best step-by-step guide to calculating SGP-based dollar values and inflation is available anywhere.